peoplecarbon/pplcdid/docs/did-spec.md

 ## 3. DID Operations

-The following section outlines the DID operations for the `did:ppld` method.
+The following section outlines the DID operations for the `did:pplc` method.

 ### 3.1	Create (Register)

-Creating a `did:ppld` identifier requires a payload (e.g., service endpoints) as JSON document and two ED25519 cryptographic key pairs using the format provided in Section 2.
+Creating a `did:pplc` identifier requires a payload (e.g., service endpoints) as JSON document and two ED25519 cryptographic key pairs using the format provided in Section 2.

 The DID document and associated log entries are stored in a registry accessible by relevant stakeholders.
 An example is given below (*EXAMPLE 1*) listing a payload, internal and W3C conform DID document, log entries, private keys, and private revocation document.

 *EXAMPLE 1: An example DID with all associated information and representations*
-DID: `did:ppld:zQmZ8DEGQtJcpoQDMKYJkTiQn9dQLM2QzvmDQXuj8vCfvdj`
+DID: `did:pplc:zQmZ8DEGQtJcpoQDMKYJkTiQn9dQLM2QzvmDQXuj8vCfvdj`

 Payload:
 ```